mmaxwell/fgrid/README.md

 # FilteringGrid

 FilteringGrid is an extension of dGrid that allows you to filter the contents of a grid based on specified criteria.
-FilteringGrid is compatible with any store that implements a <code>query</code> method.
+FilteringGrid is compatible with any <code>SimpleQueryEngine</code> store.

 # Dependencies